siewla/ideagram/README.md

   > started with show route for albums, then images, comments and lastly users.

 ## Accomplishments
-* The application is meeting the mininum viable product (MVP)'s requirements.
+* The application is meeting the minimum viable product (MVP)'s requirements.
 * Every user is able to create album, add image to existing album, view other users, view all albums, view all images, add comment, delete comment/image/ablum, edit comment/album, follow/unfollow users/albums, etc.
 * the image file can be uploaded through local file.